A Mighty Girl's top picks of picture books about trailblazing girls and women throughout history.

 Over two hundred years ago, a teenager in England who gathered seashells to supplement her family's income made an astounding discovery!
 Mary Anning, the discoverer of the first complete ichthyosaur skeleton, would become famous not only for her incredible luck — she also found two complete plesiosaur skeletons, the first pterosaur skeleton outside of Germany, and many important fossils of fish — but also for her observations that changed the way people thought about prehistoric life.
 This picture book biography captures Anning's determination, intelligence, and patience at a time when no women could fully participate in the scientific world.
 For two more picture books about Anning, check out Stone Girl, Bone Girl: The Story of Mary Anning for ages 5 to 8 and The Fossil Girl: Mary Anning's Dinosaur Discovery for ages 5 to 9.

-Nelle Harper was not like the other girls of Monroeville, Alabama: she wore overalls, climbed trees, and disdained the dresses and tea parties she was "supposed" to enjoy.
+Nelle Harper was not like the other girls of Monroeville, Alabama, preferring overalls to dresses and climbing trees to tea parties.
 She also loved watching her father's work as a lawyer and spending time writing tales with her best friend, 'Tru' (the future famous writer Truman Capote).
 When she was older, Nelle went to New York City, and spent every spare moment at her typewriter.
-The story she was born to tell finally came to here and her groundbreaking book, To Kill A Mockingbird, went on to sell forty million copies!
-This picture book biography of Harper Lee celebrates a girl who "carved out a life of her own design."
+The story she was born to tell finally came to her and her groundbreaking book, To Kill A Mockingbird, went on to sell forty million copies!
+This picture book biography of Harper Lee celebrates a woman who "carved out a life of her own design."

 As a child, Maya Lin loved studying the world around her — or rather, the space around her.
 She explored the nearby forest, and built little towns out of scrap paper in her home.
 She was still an art student when she submitted a design for the proposed Vietnam Veterans Memorial: an angled expanse of glossy black stone, with names carved in seemingly endless lines.
 Her design was controversial at the time, but today it's hailed for its simple emotional power.
 This celebration of Lin's artistry and love of light and space will encourage kids to see the world a little differently.